-The Company's Board of Directors has authorized management to repurchase shares of the Company's common stock in transactions up to 200,000 shares or less per year in the open market.
-During fiscal 2018, the Company repurchased an aggregate of 123,838 shares.
+^{} In March 2019 the Company's Board of Directors authorized management to repurchase up to 200,000 shares of the Company's common stock or less each fiscal year in the open market.
+During the twelve months ended November 2, 2019, management has repurchased an aggregate of 212,396 shares of common stock.
+In December 2019 the Company's Board of Directors authorized an additional 200,000 shares.